 Information about programming and special events can be found at the Camp Store, Main Office, Nature Center, and in park kiosks.
 Information can also be found on the Cowan Lake State Park Facebook page.

 Three picnic areas with tables and grills are located in areas overlooking the lake and are available on a “first come, first serve” basis.
-The park also offers two picnic shelters for reservation online.

 A 1,000-foot public beach is located on the south lake shore.
 Changing house and restrooms are available for public use.
 Swimming is permitted during daylight hours only in designated areas.
 Please exercise caution while swimming at the beach.